uci-inf-133/a1-portfolio-cmendoza1031/readme.txt

 6. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?

 No classmates were consulted for this assignment.
-All work is original, with the design inspired by publicly available portfolios credited above.
+All work is original.

 7. Is there anything special we need to know in order to run your code?